Sunday, May 7, 2023 • 7:00 p.m.

 Beethoven was baptized December 17, 1770, in Bonn, Germany, and died March 26, 1827, in Vienna, Austria.
 The first performance of this symphony took place on May 7, 1824, at Vienna’s Kärntnertor Theatre.
 In addition to SATB soloists and chorus, the score calls for for pairs of woodwinds (plus piccolo and contrabassoon), 4 horns, 2 trumpets, 3 trombones, timpani, percussion and strings.

-In Vienna, Beethoven studied with Haydn (from whom he claimed to have learned nothing), Johann Albrechtsberger (whom Beethoven found overly strict) and Aloys Forster, a composer of string quartets, to whom he gave the most credit as a teacher.
-The young Beethoven survived financially by teaching and playing the piano at private music-meetings, where his dynamic, emotionally charged performances began to attract attention.
+As a young man, Beethoven survived financially by teaching and playing the piano at private music-meetings, where his dynamic, emotionally charged performances began to attract attention.
 He moved increasingly from a career as a virtuoso pianist toward one as a composer, writing piano concertos and sonatas, chamber works, and then symphonies.
-By 1800, his musical prestige considerable and his material fortunes blossoming, he became aware that his hearing was deteriorating: deafness soon threatened his musical life, as well as his social and personal life.
+By 1800, his musical prestige considerable and his material fortunes blossoming, he became aware that his hearing was deteriorating: deafness soon threatened his musical — as well as his social and personal — life.
 He became increasingly morose, withdrawn and distrustful, contemplating suicide in 1802.
-He wrote that only art — and his belief that he had much of importance to express musically — withheld him from ending his wretched existence.
+He wrote that only art — and his belief that he had much of importance to express — withheld him from that fate.
 He also wrote of his longing for a single day of joy: “O Providence — grant me some time a pure day of joy.
 For so long now the heartfelt echo of true joy has been strange to me.
 Oh when — oh when, oh Divine One — can I feel it again in the temple of nature and of mankind — Never?
 No — oh that would be too hard.”

-Perhaps it was this unquenchable hope for joy that enabled Beethoven to survive his innumerable troubles, which included increasingly poor health (he suffered from asthma, lupus, eye disease, liver ailments, dropsy, fevers and pneumonia, in addition to his deafness), financial misfortune, political and social turbulence, and disappointment and tension in his personal life.
+Perhaps it was this unquenchable hope for joy that enabled Beethoven to survive his innumerable troubles, which included increasingly poor health, (he suffered from asthma, lupus, eye disease, liver ailments, dropsy, fevers and pneumonia, in addition to his deafness), financial misfortune, political and social turbulence, and disappointment and tension in his personal life.
 Indeed, over the next quarter century he composed some of the most dramatic and passionate of all musical works, becoming a public figure in a way that no composer had before.
-When he died in Vienna in March of 1827, it is said that 10,000 people attended his funeral.
 Never beholden for his livelihood to the nobility, he helped to create a new musical age: that of the artist as hero who belongs to all humanity.

 The work is structured in the traditional four-movement design, but in size, scope, complexity and difficulty it goes far beyond all previous examples of the genre, stretching the symphonic framework nearly to the breaking point.
-It was first performed employing about 24 singers for each of the four choral parts.
 Some see in this symphony Beethoven’s continuing struggle to find his “day of joy,” and if he did not succeed in finding it for himself, he has undoubtedly led others to discover joy of their own.
 The work is, in any event, the magnificent culmination of his career as the symphonist whose works form the bridge between the Classical and Romantic musical periods.
 It shines as the prime example of Beethoven’s belief that music expresses — and is to be understood through — feelings.

 The gigantic choral finale begins with a furious orchestral expostulation, followed by a “rejection” of material from the first three movements, themes of which are quoted in turn.
 The “Freude” theme is then presented and given three variations before an even more dissonant outburst signals the entry of the voices.
 A solo baritone sings, “O friends, not these sounds!
 Rather, sing more pleasing songs, full of joy,” and soloist and chorus then join in the “Freude” theme.
 This is worked into a huge musical structure in which four soloists, chorus and orchestra combine in a virtual “symphony within a symphony,” with a grand “opening movement” in D, a brisk “Turkish march” in B♭ major and 6/8 time, a stately “slow movement” in G, and a “finale” that combines the “Freude” and “seid umschlungen” (“be embraced”) themes.

-Many of the symphony’s early critics, especially in England, found the choral finale completely incomprehensible and incoherent, but the work nevertheless enjoyed a sensational reception.
+Many of the symphony’s early critics found the choral finale completely incomprehensible and incoherent, but the work nevertheless enjoyed a sensational reception.
 When the composer, who by this time was completely deaf, appeared to direct the premiere, he received five rounds of applause.
 Because Viennese concert etiquette prescribed three rounds only for royalty, Beethoven’s acclaim caused the police to attempt to curtail the overly enthusiastic outbursts.
-Although Beethoven presided from a conducting stand in front of the performers, the real direction of the performance was in the hands of the theater’s Kappellmeister, who had instructed the performers to pay no heed to Beethoven’s gestures, and of the orchestra’s concertmaster.
+Although Beethoven presided from a conducting stand, the real direction of the performance was in the hands of the theater’s Kappellmeister (who had instructed the musicians to pay no heed to Beethoven’s gestures) and of the orchestra’s concertmaster.
 It is said that, at the end of the performance, the applause was thunderous, and realizing that the composer could not hear the ovation, the singer Caroline Unger turned him to face the audience.

 Following the concert, the exhausted composer fainted.
-He later made his way to the home of Anton Schindler, his friend and first biographer, and there, too drained to eat or drink, he fell asleep fully clothed and remained so until morning.
-The unkempt man with broad shoulders and a mass of unruly hair, who was poorly educated and illmannered, who clashed with himself and the world, did what his one-time hero, Napoleon, had tried but failed to do: Beethoven, through his musical talent and tenacity, conquered the world.
+At the home of Anton Schindler, his friend and first biographer, too drained to eat or drink, he fell asleep fully clothed and remained so until morning.
+The unkempt man with broad shoulders and a mass of unruly hair, who was poorly educated and ill-mannered, who clashed with himself and he world, did what his one-time hero, Napoleon, had tried but failed to do: Beethoven, through his musical talent and tenacity, conquered the world

 — Lorelette Knowles